Club Atlético del Rosario: History

-In 1917 the football section was discontinued after a riot between supporters of Rosario Central and Newell's Old Boys in Plaza Jewell.
+In late 1916 Rosario Athletic closed its football section.
+The reasons for that decision remain unclear to present.
+(Note: There are two theories about this.
+The Asociación Rosarina de Fútbol states that the club left football due to its teams had been dismantled.
+Another view by football historian Oscar Barnade states that CAR left football after a riot between supporters of Rosario Central and Newell's Old Boys in Plaza Jewell in 1917.)

 In 1928 Atlético del Rosario, then playing in the Unión de Rugby de Buenos Aires championship, became a founding member of the Unión de Rugby de Rosario.
 As a founding member of the URBA and the URR, the club has the particularity of being a full member of both unions to this day.
 Field hockey was added as a sport in 1930, being played by women's teams and first.
 In 1955 the team started to play in the tournaments held by "Asociación Argentina Amateur de Hockey Sobre Césped", promoting to Primera División in 1959.
 The club won two championships in 1975 and 1978 but in 1991 it was relegated to the second division.

 From 1956, Atlético would only take part in the local competitions, before rejoining URBA competitions in 1983.
 When playing in the URBA, the team uses CA San Isidro's home ground in San Isidro, Buenos Aires, in order to facilitate travel for the visiting teams.
 In 1991 Atlético was relegated to the second division, where it played the 1992 season promoting to Grupo I that same year.
 In 1994, Atlético del Rosario took part in the creation of Unión de Rugby de Buenos Aires, which organized its own championships succeeding The River Plate Rugby Union.
 One year later Atlético won its four Primera División title, shared with Hindú Club.
 In 2000 the club won its 5th title and last to date, defeating CA San Isidro at the finals.

 In 2016, Atlético del Rosario reintroduced the practice of football in the club (more than 100 years after the sport had been abandoned), with the organization of internal tournaments.

+Atlético del Rosario returned to the top division of rugby in 2025 after being runner-up of Primera A.